hemanthkumarbattula/acceleration-helm/README.md

 	ii) If you want both ingress controller and microservices to be installed together in the cluster, run: helm install acceleration acceleration-0.1.0.tgz

-	iii) if you want ti install only an ingress controller run:
+	iii) if you want to install only an ingress controller run:

 			helm install nginx-ingress ingress-nginx-4.4.0.tgz